-- 1) Click Edit Document in step 6 of the wizard. - 2) Select Insert > Fields > Other.
-The Fields dialog opens, as shown in Figure 37.
+- 1) Click Edit Document in step 6 of the wizard. - 2) Choose Insert > Fields > Other.
+The Fields dialog box opens.

-Figure 37: Insert mail merge fields dialog
+Figure 32: Insert mail merge fields dialog box

 - 3) Click the Database tab. - 4) On the left hand side, select Mail merge fields. - 5) Under Database selection find your data source (in this example, it is a spreadsheet).
 Expand it to see the fields. - 6) Click the field you want to insert, then click Insert to insert the field.

-You can insert any number of fields any number of times into your mail merge document. - 7) Click Close when you are done.
+You can insert any number of fields any number of times into your mail merge document.

+7) Click Close when you are done.

+Note

-Note The Database selection lists the data source you selected in step 3.
+The Database selection lists the data source you selected in step 3.
 All the information you need for the letter must be contained in that data source.